Deven Robertson

-Deven Robertson (born 30 June 2001) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
+Deven Robertson (born 30 June 2001) is an Australian rules footballer who played for the Brisbane Lions in the Australian Football League (AFL).
+Robertson was recently delisted, and is expected to join the West Coast Eagles as a Delisted Free Agent.

 Early life

 Robertson grew up in Northam, Western Australia.
 He played junior football for Manning and also played at high school while boarding at Aquinas College, Perth.
 His senior football was played with the Perth Football Club in the West Australian Football League.
 In 2019 captained Western Australia at the 2019 AFL Under 18 Championships and won the Larke Medal as the best player in the tournament.
 His performance saw him selected by the Brisbane lions with their first pick in the 2019 AFL draft.